What worsens Parkinson's disease?

 Medicinali

-A medicine called levodopa - usually prescribed as either co-beneldopa o co-careldopa - is often used for treating Parkinson's disease but may cause problems, such as a fluctuating responses to the treatment at some point.
+A medicine called levodopa - usually prescribed as either co-beneldopa oppure co-careldopa - is often used for treating Parkinson's disease but may cause problems, such as a fluctuating responses to the treatment at some point.
 This problem is usually worse in people who take higher doses of levodopa.
 This problem with levodopa can often be improved by changing the dose to provide a more consistent level of the medicine throughout the day or to add on other treatments to take as well.

 Some medicines can increase the risk of developing parkinson-like symptoms, even if you haven't had any symptoms of Parkinson's before - this is called drug-induced parkinsonism.
 The medicines with these possible side effects include:

-Antipsychotic medicines - in general, newer (second-generation) antipsychotics (such as amisulpride, aripiprazole, clozapine, olanzapine, quetiapine, risperidone, sertindole, and zotepine) are less likely to cause parkinsonism than the older (first-generation) antipsychotics (such as fluphenazine, trifluorophenazine, haloperidol, chlorpromazine, flupentixol, and zuclopenthixol).
+Medicinali antipsicotici - in general, newer (second-generation) antipsychotics (such as amisulpride, aripiprazole, clozapine, olanzapine, quetiapine, risperidone, sertindole, and zotepine) are less likely to cause parkinsonism than the older (first-generation) antipsychotics (such as fluphenazine, trifluorophenazine, haloperidol, chlorpromazine, flupentixol, and zuclopenthixol).

 Antidepressivi - such as selective serotonin reuptake inhibitors (SSRIs).